Wyoming mileage reimbursement rates & calculator

 The minimum wage in Wyoming is set at the federal minimum of $7.25 per hour, reflecting the state's alignment with federal wage standards.
 However, it does not apply to agricultural workers, full-time students, and disabled employees[4], who may fall under different compensation rules.

 If your business doesn’t tick any of the aforementioned exemption boxes, nothing should crash your employees' minimum wages below the federal minimum, not even mileage non-reimbursement.
-If it does, although the Minimum Wage Law does not directly ask that you offer mileage reimbursement, you will have to make up for the wage difference.
+If it does, although the Minimum Wage Law does not directly require you to offer mileage reimbursement, you will have to compensate for the wage difference.

 Take control of mileage tracking and reimbursement with Ramp